 Faten Ali Naser is a 41-year old mother of four and housewife from Bahrain.
-She is currently in Isa Town Women’s Prison, serving a five-year sentence for allegedly harboring a fugitive and now awaiting an appeal scheduled for 28 January 2019.
+She was released from Isa Town Women’s Prison, where she was arbitrarily detained for two and a half years.

 On 9 February 2017, as Faten was at her family home in the Barbar region of Bahrain, officers from the Special Security Force Command (SSFC), the Ministry of Interior (MoI), the National Security Agency (NSA), and masked officers in plain clothing surrounded the house on the ground and in the air.
 The officers were armed and had video cameras directed towards individuals in the house.
 Officers mentioned that they were from the Criminal Investigations Directorate (CID) and stated that they had a warrant, though no warrant was presented.